-We believe that you should be able to book with a tour operator and then relax.
-There are some things that are just fundamental and you will assume that every operator has got it covered, but for your own peace of mind, there are things you should check before booking.
+We believe that you should be able to book your holiday and then relax.
+There are some things that are just fundamental and you will assume that every motorcycle tour operator has got it covered, but for your own peace of mind, there are things you should check before booking.

 Is my money protected?